ChrstphrHll/npc_gen/students/Allyson Vindinglag.md

 ---
 # Allyson Vindinglag
 ### Description
-- Aasimar Cleric from Beleriand
+- Aasimar Cleric from Floating Island
 - 1st year Protection student in Elkenval
 - long straight dirty blonde hair that's put up, Pale Gray eyes, and Dark Brown skin
 - Is Forceful and Stif, and has Reciprocity as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes